Spectral fluctuations and crossovers in multilayer network: Application of Spectral fluctuations of random multilayer network

 First, we analyze the protein structure 1EWT, in which each monomer has 456 residues.
-As a result, the corresponding adjacency matrix $\mathcal{A}$ is of dimension $912 \times 912$, each diagonal block representing intra-monomer interactions is of size $456 \times 456$, and the off-diagonal blocks, corresponding to inter-monomer interactions, are also of size $456 \times 456$.
-Following the first approach, for a threshold distance of $\text{Td} = \text{Td}_{\text{Inter}} = 5.5$~\AA, block one contains 915 connections and block two contains 911 connections, with no inter-layer connections.
-Increasing $\text{Td}=\text{Td}_{\text{Inter}} = 5.5$ to 6~\AA\ introduces the first inter-layer connection, meanwhile the intra-layer complexity increases, yielding 1250 and 1248 connections in block one and block two, respectively.
-At $\text{Td}=\text{Td}_{\text{Inter}} = 7$~\AA, four inter-layer connections emerge, and the intra-layer connections increase to 1817 and 1826.
-At this point, the second-order ($k=2$) SRD and CSRD statistics align well with $\alpha = 2$, as shown in Fig.~\ref{fig:ewt_ratio_pdf}(a) and Fig.~\ref{fig:ewt_ratio_cdf}(a).
-Further increasing the threshold distance to $\text{Td} = \text{Td}_{\text{Inter}} = 8$~\AA\ results in 22 inter-layer connections, with 2284 and 2274 intra-layer connections in the two blocks.
-The spectral statistics remains consistent with $\alpha = 2$, as seen in Fig.~\ref{fig:ewt_ratio_pdf}(b) and Fig.~\ref{fig:ewt_ratio_cdf}(b).
-When $\text{Td}=\text{Td}_{\text{Inter}}$ is raised to 9~\AA, 37 inter-layer connections are observed, and the intra-layer connections grow to 3073 and 3052 in blocks one and two, respectively.
-The corresponding SRD and CSRD statistics exhibit a transition toward an intermediate regime between $\alpha = 2$ and $\alpha = 4$, as shown in Fig.~\ref{fig:ewt_ratio_pdf}(c) and Fig.~\ref{fig:ewt_ratio_cdf}(c).
-At $\text{Td}=\text{Td}_{\text{Inter}}= 10$~\AA, the number of inter-layer connections increases to 75, with blocks one and two containing 4225 and 4227 intra-layer connections, respectively.
-The statistics still exhibit an intermediate regime between $\alpha = 2$ and $\alpha = 4$, as shown in Fig.~\ref{fig:ewt_ratio_pdf}(d) and Fig.~\ref{fig:ewt_ratio_cdf}(d).
-At $\text{Td}=\text{Td}_{\text{Inter}}= 11$~\AA, the number of inter-layer connections increases to 147, with block one and block two containing 5621 and 5597 intra-layer connections, respectively In this case, the spectral statistics lie close to $\alpha = 4$, as demonstrated in Fig.~\ref{fig:ewt_ratio_pdf}(e) and Fig.~\ref{fig:ewt_ratio_cdf}(e).
+As a result, the corresponding adjacency matrix $\mathcal{A}$ is of dimension $912 \times 912$, with each diagonal block representing intra-monomer interactions of size $456 \times 456$, and the off-diagonal blocks corresponding to inter-monomer interactions also of size $456 \times 456$.
+Following the first approach, for a threshold distance of $\text{Td} = \text{Td}_{\text{Inter}} = 5.5$~\AA, block one contains 915 connections and block two contains 911 connections, with no interlayer connections.
+Increasing the threshold to $\text{Td}=\text{Td}_{\text{Inter}} = 6$~\AA\ introduces the first interlayer connection, while the intralayer complexity increases, yielding 1250 and 1248 connections in block one and block two, respectively.
+At $\text{Td}=\text{Td}_{\text{Inter}} = 7$~\AA, four interlayer connections emerge, and the intralayer connections increase to 1817 and 1826.
+At this point, the second-order ($k=2$) SRD and CSRD statistics align well with $\alpha = 2$, as shown in Figs.~\ref{fig:ewt_ratio_pdf}(a) and \ref{fig:ewt_ratio_cdf}(a).
+Further increasing the threshold distance to $\text{Td} = \text{Td}_{\text{Inter}} = 8$~\AA\ results in 22 interlayer connections, with 2284 and 2274 intralayer connections in the two blocks.
+The spectral statistics remain consistent with $\alpha = 2$, as seen in Figs.~\ref{fig:ewt_ratio_pdf}(b) and \ref{fig:ewt_ratio_cdf}(b).
+When $\text{Td}=\text{Td}_{\text{Inter}}$ is raised to 9~\AA, 37 interlayer connections are observed, and the intralayer connections grow to 3073 and 3052 in blocks one and two, respectively.
+The corresponding SRD and CSRD statistics exhibit a transition toward an intermediate regime between $\alpha = 2$ and $\alpha = 4$, as shown in Figs.~\ref{fig:ewt_ratio_pdf}(c) and \ref{fig:ewt_ratio_cdf}(c).
+At $\text{Td}=\text{Td}_{\text{Inter}}= 10$~\AA, the number of interlayer connections increases to 75, with blocks one and two containing 4225 and 4227 intralayer connections, respectively.
+The statistics continue to exhibit an intermediate regime between $\alpha = 2$ and $\alpha = 4$, as shown in Figs.~\ref{fig:ewt_ratio_pdf}(d) and \ref{fig:ewt_ratio_cdf}(d).
+At $\text{Td}=\text{Td}_{\text{Inter}}= 11$~\AA, the number of interlayer connections increases to 147, with block one and block two containing 5621 and 5597 intralayer connections, respectively.
+In this Case, the spectral statistics lie close to $\alpha = 4$, as demonstrated in Figs.~\ref{fig:ewt_ratio_pdf}(e) and \ref{fig:ewt_ratio_cdf}(e).